 Now that I live closer the the farms, I do like to buy my corn locally at the farms and it's something that I almost always have in the summer time so I like to get creative with it and have it many different ways.

-One of my favourite ways to enjoy it is to have it Mexican elote style – Grilled with cotija cheese, mayo and lime with a bit of cayenne.
+One of my favorite ways to enjoy it is to have it Mexican elote style - Grilled with cotija cheese, mayo and lime with a bit of cayenne.
 So when I discovered Korean corn cheese I was intrigued.
-Another way to make my favourite dish even MORE cheesier?
-I won’t fight that.
+Another way to make my favorite dish even MORE cheesier?
+I won't fight that.